apache/incubator-pagespeed-ngx/README.md

 ### Testing

 The generic Pagespeed system test is ported, and all but three tests pass.
-To run it you need to first build and configure nginx.
-Set it up something like:
+To run it you need to first build nginx.
+You also need to check out mod_pagespeed, but we can take a shortcut and do this the easy way, without gyp, because we don't need any dependencies:

-    ...
-    http {
-      include "/path/to/ngx_pagespeed/test/pagespeed_test.conf";
-    }

-Then run the test, using the port you set up with `listen` in the configuration file.
-It needs the file cache path passed in as an environment variable:
+    $ svn checkout https://modpagespeed.googlecode.com/svn/trunk/ mod_pagespeed

+Then run:

+    test/nginx_system_test.sh \
+      primary_port \
+      secondary_port \
+      mod_pagespeed_dir \
-    FILE_CACHE_PATH=/path/to/ngx_pagespeed_cache \
+      file_cache_path \
-      /path/to/ngx_pagespeed/test/nginx_system_test.sh localhost:8050
+      nginx_executable_path

+For example:

+    $ test/nginx_system_test.sh 8050 8051 /path/to/mod_pagespeed \
+        /path/to/ngx_pagespeed_cache /path/to/sbin/nginx

 This should print out a lot of lines like: